ls1intum/Artemis/lecture/README.md

 docker-compose -f src/main/docker/app.yml up jhipster-registry
 ```

-or you can clone it from the [GitHub repostory of the JHipster Registry](https://github.com/jhipster/jhipster-registry).
+or you can clone it from the [GitHub repository of the JHipster Registry](https://github.com/jhipster/jhipster-registry).

 Important part for the connection is to make sure that `jhipster.registry.password` in `application-dev.yml/application-prod.yml` and
 `JHIPSTER_REGISTRY_PASSWORD` in the Docker Compose file are the same.
 If not the Gateway will not be able to register to the Registry.